Matthijnssenslab/ViPER/README.md

 ### `ASSEMBLY`
 All output of metaSPAdes is directed to the `ASSEMBLY` folder, if `--triple-assembly` was specified the output of the three assemblies is stored in separate subfolders. `ASSEMBLY1` contains all files belonging to the assembly of the full set of reads, `ASSEMBLY2` of the 10% subsetted reads and `ASSEMBLY3` of the 1% subsetted reads.

-### `SCAFFOLDS`
+### `CONTIGS`
-The resulting fasta file with scaffolds of metaSPAdes is moved to a new directory `SCAFFOLDS`, scaffolds are subsequently filtered on length (by default >500bp) and stored in a new file <code><i>sample_length</i>.scaffolds.fasta</code>.
+The resulting fasta file with contigs of metaSPAdes is moved to a new directory `CONTIGS`, contigs are subsequently filtered on length (by default >500bp) and stored in a new file <code><i>sample_length</i>.contigs.fasta</code>.
 This file can be used for DIAMOND and Krona or other analyses.

 **Triple assembly:**
-The scaffolds files from all three assemblies are copied to a `triple-assembly` folder and are concatenated into a file that contains all scaffolds which are filtered on the given bp length.
-Next, the scaffolds are clustered (see [above](#Triple-assembly)) to remove redundancy, which leads to some additional files:
+The contigs files from all three assemblies are copied to a `triple-assembly` folder and are concatenated into a file that contains all contigs which are filtered on the given bp length.
+Next, the contigs are clustered (see [above](#Triple-assembly)) to remove redundancy, which leads to some additional files:
-- <code><i>sample_length</i>-unclustered.scaffolds.fasta</code>
+- <code><i>sample_length</i>-unclustered.contigs.fasta</code>
-    File with **all scaffolds** from three assemblies larger than the specified length.
+    File with **all contigs** from three assemblies larger than the specified length.
-- <code><i>sample_length</i>.scaffolds.fasta</code>
+- <code><i>sample_length</i>.contigs.fasta</code>
-    File with **clustered scaffolds** larger than the specified length.
+    File with **clustered contigs** larger than the specified length.
 - <code><i>sample_length</i>_clusters.tsv</code>
-    File showing which scaffolds cluster together.
+    File showing which contigs cluster together.
 First column is the representative, second column is a comma-separated list of scaffold names that cluster with the representative.
 - <code><i>sample</i>_cluster_representatives.txt</code>
     File with only cluster representative names.

-Possibly, other files in this directory belong to the mapping of the reads to the scaffolds, e.g. the index files of bwa-mem2, the BAM and its index file and <code><i>sample</i>.magnitudes</code> which contains the read count for each scaffold (or cluster representative).
+Possibly, other files in this directory belong to the mapping of the reads to the contigs, e.g. the index files of bwa-mem2, the BAM and its index file and <code><i>sample</i>.magnitudes</code> which contains the read count for each scaffold (or cluster representative).

 ### `DIAMOND`
 Contains standard DIAMOND output.